laravel-enso/documentation/docs/packages/vue-datatable.md

      of the data in this column.
      The column name and the whole row data are available as function parameters, and the render function should return HTML
     - `date`, optional, marks the data of the column as dates,
     - `icon`, optional, if given, it renders a Font Awesome 5 icon as contents, using the 'column.icon' as the icon's class
     - `clickable`, optional, flags the column as clickable, which means it makes it - you guessed it - clickable.
     When clicked, it emits the `clicked` event, with the column & row as event payload
+    - `notExportable`, optional, flags the column to be skipped on exports
 - `money`, optional, object, is the configuration object used for formatting numbers as money values.
 Since this is achieved via the accounting.js library, you should take a look at its documentation [here](http://openexchangerates.github.io/accounting.js/#documentation)